ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 What impact would that have?

+### Idea Storming

+* Come up with at least 50 questions about the problem
+* Be sure to push yourself to 50 questions.
+That's around when the best questions come
+* This is an alternative to brainstorming

+**"How Might We...?"** - This tends to open up the thinking process better than the question "How can we?"

+**Perspective Shift**: Ask questions from the perspective of another person ("How would Hollywood address this?")

 ## Stage 3: How?

-Chose one idea to pursue.
+You came up with many ideas in Step 2.
+Now chose one idea to pursue.
 It's time for [convergent thinking](https://www.youtube.com/watch?v=cmBf1fBRXms)

+### Quickly Identify Bad Ideas via Feedback

-Now you need to get feedback on your idea, and get it fast.
+You need to get feedback on your idea, and get it fast.
+There are multiple ways to do this

 One tactic: **Share the idea** to get feedback.
 Something like a napkin sketch and asking "what do you think of..." could be a good quick protype to use

-**Rapid experimentation** find the smallest possible experiment that you can run to validate or invalidate your idea.
-This is a form of creating a **Minimum Viable Product**
+**Rapid experimentation:** find the smallest possible experiment that you can run to validate or invalidate your idea.
+This is a form of creating a [Minimum Viable Product](https://twitter.com/ZainRzv/status/1060941595879456768)

+In every experiment you must ask: **What will I Learn?**

+* Then work backwards to the simplest experiment which will teach you that.
+This is the real MVP

-Note: this will lead to many failures and disappointments
+Note: experimenting will lead to many failures and disappointments

 * Instead of focusing on the failure, focus on the whys behind that failure and what you can learn from it
 * Note what went right
 * Ask "Am I failing differently each time?"
 * Remember, you're much better off if you fail after a few hours or days of effort instead of after many months of effort!
+* Edison said "I have not failed.
+I've just found 10,000 ways that won't work."

 Learn to note when you or others are experiencing [Cognitive Dissonance](https://www.simplypsychology.org/cognitive-dissonance.html), a mental discomfort when facing conflicting attitudes, beliefs, or behaviors